Art History, M.A.

 - Funding & Awards for Student Projects & Activities

 - Office for Student Financial Aid and Scholarships

 - Toulouse Graduate School

 Applying to a program in the College of Visual Arts and Design is a two-part process.
-An applicant must apply to both the Toulouse School of Graduate Studies and to the Department of Art Education and Art History, as detailed in steps 1 and 2.
+An applicant must apply to both the Toulouse School of Graduate Studies and to the Department of Art History, as detailed in steps 1 and 2.

 Step 1: Apply to the Toulouse Graduate School

 - Submit an online application at ApplyTexas as soon as possible.